AlmasB/CI517/lectures/lecture2/PITCHME.md

 #### Program Memory

-The OS allocates a program some RAM to hold data / code and keep track of the execution.
+The OS allocates a program some RAM to hold data and code and keep track of the execution.

 - **Heap**: a block of memory that we can allocate for use
-- **Stack**: the LIFO structure on which local variables are stored
+- **Stack**: the LIFO structure in which local variables are stored

 ---

 #### Managed vs unmanaged languages

-- Managed languages like Java allow the programmer to focus on the task at hand
+- Managed languages like Java allow the programmer to focus on the task at hand and forget about memory
+- But, difficult to talk to hardware without explicit control of memory structure
 - Unmanaged languages like C++ give the programmer total control over the memory allocated to your program
-- Difficult to talk to hardware without explicit control of memory structure

 ---